Fatimah Suwaed

 Fatimah Suwaed (born 3 March 2007) is an Iraqi Paralympic athlete.
-She made her maiden Paralympic appearance during the 2020 Summer Paralympics.
-Competing at the age of 14, she became the youngest ever athlete from Iraq to compete at the Paralympics.
+She made her Paralympic debut during the 2020 Summer Paralympics.

 Career

 She represented Iraq at the 2020 Summer Paralympics and competed in both women's 100m T35 and women's 200m T35 events.
+Competing at the age of 14, she became the youngest ever athlete from Iraq to compete at the Paralympics.